natefinch/npf/README.md

 Run `make check` to test the application.
 Run `make help` to display help about all the available make targets.

-## Populate the charms database

-The charm store creates a MongoDB database named "juju" and stores info about charms in the MongoDB "juju.charms" collection.
-Also charm files are stored in a GridFS named "juju.charmfs".

-To populate the database with the charms published in Launchpad, run the following command:

-    charmload -config cmd/charmd/config.yaml

-Note: the operation takes a large amount of time and disk space to complete: at the time of this writing it takes ~2:30h and ~4GB to store ~1050 charms, but this can vary significantly based on your machine/connection speed.
-The process can be stopped by typing ^C.
-To check the imported charm count, you can run the following:

-    mongo --eval "db.getSiblingDB('juju').charms.count()"

-The charmload process logs errors to a charmload.err file in the current directory of the charmload process.

 ## Charmstore server